-written by Sian Jones
+written by Sian Jones (Shine Trustee)

-Last year we took around 90 names and around 90 guardians turned up on the day.
+One year we took around 90 names and around 90 guardians turned up on the day.
 However, only around 45 of these were those who had registered originally.
 The other 45 had just turned up on the day as word had spread that we were enrolling!

 Given that most people living in the compounds surrounding Shine don’t know their addresses, and phone numbers usually only work about 30% of the time, this turned out to be a fairly effective way of enrolling new pupils last year.
-Exactly the same thing happened this year.
+Exactly the same thing happened this particular year.